Accuplacer Info & FAQs

 Accuplacer is NOT available year round.
 Typically, we offer testing the week prior to early registration until the final day to add classes.

 For Summer/Fall semesters, testing usually goes from the last week of March until the first week of September.
 For Spring semesters, testing lasts from the first week of November until the last week of January.

 You do not need an appointment to take Accuplacer, but students need to arrive 90 minutes before closing to allow adequate time for testing.
 Note: If you are trying to place into a "higher" course (e.g 127, 176, 181) we suggest you allow yourself 2 hours.
 The better you do, the longer the test takes.
 Please check our schedule for dates and times that the lab is open.

 Accuplacer is an adaptive test.
 Questions are chosen based on how students answered previous questions.
 This technique selects the appropriate questions for the students' ability level.
 Because the test works this way, students must answer every question when it is first given.
 The test is not timed so students are encouraged to take as much time as they need.
 They can change an answer to a particular question before moving on to the next question, but they cannot leave a question blank or come back to it later to change an answer.

 Yes.
 Accuplacer offers multiple placement tests for different disciplines.
 UNR uses two tests for math placement -Elementary Algebra (EA) and College Level Math (CLM).

 Students at UNR are first given the Elementary Algebra test; if they score high enough, Accuplacer will automatically lead them into the College Level Math test.
 (The CLM portion is considered part of the same "take" as the EA test; students are not charged another test fee if they do well enough to continue onto the CLM test.)

 Some math/stat courses require scores from both tests.

-Additionally, other institutions have developed their own practice tests.
+Additionally, numerous institutions have developed their own review materials and practice tests.